syall/SIPF/docs/REPORT.md

   - simplified_bmt
   - simplified_ibmt

-The measurements can be found in the Appendix section, the depth, gates, real time (ms), and user + sys time (ms) for each compiler algorithm.
+The measurements can be found in the Appendix section for each compiler algorithm: the depth, gates, real time (ms), and user + sys time (ms).

 The SIPF optimal algorithm outperformed the SIPF default failure heuristic algorithm, obviously in depth and gates, but also in time.
-The phenomenon is probably due to the SIPF default algorithm producing more mappings, which means more chances of inserting swaps (although there are cases where neighboring mappings are equal and require no swaps).

-The SIPF optimal algorithm also performs much better in time, which is surprising due to the optimal algorithm definitely performing more SIPF algorithms per compilation.
+The performance difference is surprising due to the optimal algorithm definitely performing more SIPF algorithms per compilation.
 The gap between the algorithms could be due to:

 - SIPF being so fast that the extra iterations are negligible for the optimal algorithm
-- CalculateSwaps being so slow that the extra iterations for the default algorithm are noticeable
+- CalculateSwaps being so slow that the extra iterations due to extra mappings for the default algorithm are noticeable
 - The failure heuristic update operations are slow for the default algorithm

 The SIPF algorithms performed better in both depth and gates than the Enfield algorithms.
 The SIPF algorithms probably achieved this due to optimizing for larger maximal isomorphic sublists, a feature that BMT purposely limits due to the Enfield algorithms avoiding combinatorial explosion when incrementally building sublists.